dayal96/bnl-lang/tutorial.md

 `(lambda (a b) => (- a b) # f(x) = a - b`

 All functions in BNL are anonymous functions (lambdas), and all functions in BNL are valid expressions.
 By *Modus Ponens* this means all anonymous functions in BNL evaluate to a value.
-In other (fancier) words, functions are first-class members of the BNL language.
+Some languages refer to such functions as first-class functions.

 ## 3. Definitions